michael2012z/BitBible/markdown/KJV/files/Ps.md

 30. The mouth of the righteous speaketh wisdom, and his tongue talketh of judgment.

-31. The law of his God is in his heart; none of his steps shall slide.steps: or, goings
+31. The law of his God is in his heart; none of his steps shall slide.

 32. The wicked watcheth the righteous, and seeketh to slay him.